-For the remaining parameters of the model, we have very little guidance from previous literature.
-However, since we are mostly interesting to illustrate the qualitative changes in the business cycle moments that the model can generate, we calibrate these parameters to some of the second moments.
-The testable prediction here is not whether the model can quantitatively match some or most of the second moments, but whether it can qualitatively generate all observed changes, changing only the search frictions.
+For the parameters related to effort, we have very little guidance from previous literature.
+We normalize φ and ζ such that effort is expressed in utility units and equals 1 in the frictionless steady state.
+We treat the curvature of the production function in effort ψ as a free parameter.
+Since we are mostly interested to illustrate the qualitative changes in the business cycle moments that the model can generate, we pick this parameter such that the model approximately replicates the second moments in the data.
+The testable prediction here is not whether the model can quantitatively match some or most of the second moments, but whether it can qualitatively generate all observed changes, changing only the labor market frictions.